openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 * Changed: mashup shortcode is now suppressed in the admin screens when do_shortcode is called by indexing plugins
 * Fixed: warning about file 'settings.js' on the settings screen
 * Fixed: invalid tinyMCE language for non-english sites

-2.39.2
-=
-* Changed: some blogs are loading outdated javascript versions, so changed use of javascript '.on' (deprecated in 1.7) to '.live'